jncraton/operating-systems-cpsc4420/env.md

 M1 and M2 Macs may be especially challenging due to not all software being ported to the architecture yet.
 The following should work to run an x64 VM using QEMU.

-1. Install Homebrew (`brew`) if you have not already done so.
-This will allow us to install other packages by running the following command:
+1. Install Homebrew (`brew`) if you have not already done so by running the following command:

 ```
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"